logo image

 Camping & Touring Parks in area

-The image top is of a statue of Thomas Carlyle at the north entrance to the village.
+The image top is of a Statue of Thomas Carlyle at the north entrance to the village.

 The most notable building in the village is the Ecclefechan Hotel in the village centre on the High Street.

-Hoddom Parish Church is situated along Hoddom Road from the hotel.
+Hoddom Parish Church is along Hoddom Road from the hotel.
 Thomas Carlyle and his family graves are in the graveyard at the church.

 Carlyle died 5th February 1881 in London.
 He had been offered interment in Westminster Abbey, but wanted buried beside his parents in Ecclefechan.